-- Participate in collaborative transportation planning forums and meetings such as Eastern California Transportation Planning Partnership, Rural Counties Task Force (RCTF), the Mono County Collaborative Planning Team, and other regional efforts when meetings are called. - Work collaboratively with federal agencies such as Inyo and Humboldt-Toiyabe National Forest, Bureau of Land Management, and National Park Service as needed. - Revitalization of MOU project discussions with Kern Council of Governments (COG) and Inyo County LTC to reconfirm commitment of partners to projects and identify funding solutions as needed. - Engage with transportation entities as needed on collaborative efforts to support Mono County LTC goals and policies.
+- Participate in collaborative transportation planning forums and meetings such as Eastern California Transportation Planning Partnership, Rural Counties Task Force (RCTF), the Mono County Collaborative Planning Team, and other regional efforts - Work collaboratively with federal agencies such as Inyo and Humboldt-Toiyabe National Forest, Bureau of Land Management, and National Park Service as needed - Revitalization of MOU project discussions with Kern Council of Governments (COG) and Inyo County LTC to reconfirm commitment of partners to projects and identify funding solutions. - Engage with transportation entities as needed on collaborative efforts to support Mono County LTC goals and policies.